ltebean/Ship/README.md

 #### Publish static resources
 First you need to install `ship-cli`, just go to the ship-cli directory, run `npm link`

-Then use `ship config -h serverHost` to tell ship where the server is.
+Then use `ship config -h serverHost -s apiSecret` to tell ship where the server is and the api secret.

 `Ship` handles file version using content hash extension approach, if you are using gulp, you can use gulp-rev to rename all the files, then in your package.json, tell ship the location of your build dir and rev-manefest.json, you can find the demo project in `ship-demo`